Alipay, China's leading third-party online payment solutionAlipay, China's leading third-party online payment solution

 Konbini (convenience store) payments allow Japanese consumers to make purchases online and pay with cash at convenience stores.
 They enable e-commerce transactions in a culture where cash is one of the most trusted and secure payment methods.

-Konbini payments are popular for cash payments in Japan and are available at over 50,000 nearby 7-Eleven, Lawson, FamilyMart, Ministop, and Seicomart convenience stores.
+Konbini payments are popular in Japan and can be used at over 20,000 locations, including Lawson, FamilyMart, MINISTOP, and Seicomart.

 Properties